morpheus-org/morpheus-interoperability/README.md

-# morpheus-fortran-interop
+# Introduction
-API for Fortran to C and C to Fortran for interacting with C++ portions of Morpheus
+API for interfacing C++ portions of Morpheus with C and Fortran.